material-components/material-components-ios-codelabs/README.md

 Support
 -------

-If you've found an error in this sample, please file an issue on (GitHub)[https://github.com/material-components/material-components-ios-codelabs/issues].
+If you've found an error in this sample, please file an issue on [GitHub](https://github.com/material-components/material-components-ios-codelabs/issues).

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.

-Material Components for iOS questions on (Stack Overflow)[https://stackoverflow.com/questions/tagged/material-components-ios].
+Material Components for iOS questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/material-components-ios).

 License